BhaiyaGIT/Parallel_Merge_Sort/README.md

 ### Thread Pool

 A thread pool is employed to manage the creation and synchronization of threads efficiently.
 This approach minimizes the overhead associated with frequent thread creation and destruction, leading to better resource utilization and performance.

 ## Performance Comparison

 Benchmark tests were conducted to compare the execution times of the standard Merge Sort and the Parallel Merge Sort implementations.
-On a MacBook M1 Pro, the standard Merge Sort executed in approximately 25 seconds, while the Parallel Merge Sort completed the same task in about 1 second, demonstrating a significant performance improvement.
+On a HP Pavilion, Windows 11 (x64), Intel Core i5, 8GB RAM, the standard Merge Sort executed in approximately 21.51 seconds, while the Parallel Merge Sort completed the same task in about 2.62 seconds on 1 Billion elements(1000M), demonstrating a significant performance improvement.

 ## Getting Started

 ### Prerequisites

-- **C++ Compiler**: Ensure you have a C++ compiler that supports C++11 or later.
+- **C++ Compiler**: Ensure you have a C++ compiler that supports C++17 or later.
 - **CMake**: Used for building the project.

 ### Installation